cityofaustin/atxopendata.rocks/pages/about.md

 - Represent and participate in events highlighting the usefulness and benefits of open data
 - Work with our community of researchers, businesses and civic organizations to use the data

-## The Open Data Initiative on the News
+## The open data initiative on the news
 #### Press and interviews about the initiative and projects
 <a href="http://dailytexanonline.com/2018/09/06/dell-medical-school-city-of-austin-collaborate-to-improve-community-health">Dell Medical School, City of Austin collaborate to improve community health</a>
 <br>